Why Do I Feel Stuck in Life?

 Feeling stuck does not always mean something is broken or failing.
 Sometimes everything looks fine from the outside and yet nothing has the feeling of forward movement.
 That particular kind of stuck — where the problem is not crisis but absence — is often the hardest to explain.

-What part of your life feels suspended right now?
+What keeps feeling suspended right now?

 A visual of still water reflecting clouds, symbolising the absence of movement beneath a calm surface.